 NNAs Business Reporting, Finalists:

-Robert Cribb, Max Binks-Collier, Masih Khalatbari, and Charlie Buckley
+Robert Cribb, Max Binks-Collier, Masih Khalatbari, Charlie Buckley and Habiba Nosheen.

 For their eye-opening investigation into Canada’s clinical trial industry, where study participants who are often vulnerable and marginalized said they are financially incentivized to lie about side effects and health impacts.
 Their reporting revealed a system where profits and scientific data integrity collide, raising serious ethical questions about how these trials are run and the risks they pose to participants and the public.